 Noar Hill

-On this walk, children will enjoy running down the old chalk pits, looking for chalk and collecting wild garlic in spring.
+On this walk, children will enjoy running down the old chalk pits and collecting wild garlic in spring.

 The Basics